Les deux aveugles de Tolède

 Les deux aveugles de Tolède (The Two Blind Men of Toledo) is an opéra comique in one act by the French composer Étienne Méhul.
 It premiered at the Opéra-Comique, Paris on 28 January 1806.
 The libretto, by Benoît-Joseph Marsollier, is a revision of the same author's Les deux aveugles de Bagdad, set by A.J.
 Fournier in 1782.

 Contemporary reviewers praised Méhul's music while criticising the weakness of the libretto.
 The opera only enjoyed limited success, with 19 performances in 1806, plus one on 28 October 1809 and a final one on 22 May 1810.
-The overture provides local Spanish colour through the use of a bolero rhythm.
+The overture provides local Spanish colour through the use of a bolero rhythm (in the older Spanish sense).

 Roles

 Recordings

 The overture appears on: Méhul Overtures, Orchestre de Bretagne, conducted by Stefan Sanderling (ASV, 2002).